- Award-winning customer service

 - 100% secure shopping guaranteed

-Rocker Arm And Push Rod KitWe have 2 Items for Rocker Arm And Push Rod Kit In-stock.
+Rocker Arm KitWe have 8 Items for Rocker Arm Kit In-stock.

-Select your Rocker Arm And Push Rod Kit brand from the list below.
+Select your Rocker Arm Kit brand from the list below.

 That ticking noise in your rocker arm is not just a sign that it's about to give way, but also a virtual ticking time bomb of massive repair costs that will explode in your face-unless you correct the problem immediately with a rocker arm and push rod kit.
 Fixing or replacing your rocker arm is quite easy by itself but it's the running around town or browsing a slew of websites looking for all the parts you need that's a real pain in the neck.
 With a kit however, all the components you need will be at your side, so installation will be a real breeze.
 Aftermarket kits may contain parts such as rockers, pushrods and guide plates among many others.
 Here's a tip.
 In most vehicles, the rocker arm should have contact with the valve tip's center at roughly half of the cam's lift to allow for the finest performance from your vehicle.
 Once you install the parts, you'll be blown away by the enhanced power and overall performance of your ride.
 Here at Auto Parts Warehouse, we have the most complete rocker arm and push rod kit in the aftermarket.
 Don't even bother wasting your energy on browsing other sites or visiting other shops 'cause we offer the largest discounts in the industry and our Price Match Guarantee ensures that you'll get the lowest price out there.
 So shop for a new rocker arm and push rod kit today to stop your ticking rocker arm from counting down to doomsday and completely falling apart.